hpy/ExileLifeMod/README.md

 To see a complete list of features and WIP see the Trello Board: https://trello.com/b/O5wm8Vbp/exile-life-development

+If anyone finishes these features, please issue a pull request as it would be great to have the mod completed for all to enjoy!

 ___

 #### Key Features Still To Implement: